'Til the Clock Strikes Twelve

 L's mind, which had been in the midst of preparations of a witty retort, drew a blank.
 So did his face, which apparently amused Light to no end.
 Misa's boyfriend chuckled at his expression as well.

-"Hide-kuuuun~" she chanted, emerging from the front of L's kimono and dashing to the other man's side again, pulling and pushing him closer to the detectives.
+"Hide-kuuuun~" she chanted, dashing back to the other man's side again, pulling and pushing him closer to the detectives.
 "I want you to meet two special someones!
 This is Light Yagami -"

 "I've heard quite a lot about you," Ryuga grinned as he reached out to shake Light's hand, then halted in the middle of the movement, and bowed instead.
 "Sorry, too much time abroad..."